Sensors / External devices#

 Sensors#

-The sensors menu shows the different devices that can communicate with Air Navigation Pro.
-There are four types of sensors, or sources:
+Found in Configuration window, the sensors menu shows the different devices that can communicate with Air Navigation Pro.
+These sources provide positioning, navigation, and flight-related data.
+Sensors are grouped into four main types:

 Note